Natchitoches meat pie: Modern recipe

 In the modern recipe, ground pork or pork sausage is blended into the ground beef for additional flavor.
 Onions, bell pepper and when used garlic and parsley provide aromatics.
-Ground black pepper and cayenne pepper are added to get attention without being uncomfortable.
+Ground black pepper and cayenne pepper are added as well.
 Flour is added to the browned meat and vegetable mixture to dry, thicken and loosely bind the filling.
-The meat filling can be used in other foods (e.g., tacos, tamales, enchiladas, stuffed bell pepper et al) but the wheat turnover crust is a defining element.
+The meat filling can be used in other foods (such as tacos and tamales, among others) but the wheat turnover crust is a defining element.
 The traditional size is approximately 4 ounces (by weight) on a 5"-6" diameter pastry dough (with the dough circles being cut, traditionally, using an empty coffee can).
 The filling should be made the day before to allow the flavors of the ingredients to meld.
 Filling, dough and tools should be chilled before assembly.
 Warm filling will cause the dough to disintegrate.

 In the first part of the 20th century, meat pies were sold from home kitchens or from carts by street vendors.
 By 1967, Natchitoches meat pies were produced in commercial kitchens.
 Now, they may be ordered online.

 Louisiana Public Broadcasting aired a program January 20, 2007, describing how to make Natchitoches meat pies.
 It is available on DVD entitled "A Taste of Louisiana with Chef John Folse & Company: Our Food Heritage - The Spanish Shows".
 An annual Meat Pie Festival, held in September, celebrates the Natchitoches meat pie.
-It includes pie making demonstrations, a meat pie cook-off, live music and more.